uprtcl/js-uprtcl/packages/cortex/README.md

 The **Cortex** framework: a new way to build web-applications.

+At its core, Cortex does what brains do: **recognize patterns**.
+Its main building block is a _pattern_: a kind of object that implements certain behaviour.

+Consider this example in a project management app:

+- Events have their specific information and a date.
+- Tasks have their own specific information and also a date.

+Both types of _entity_ implement a date _pattern_.

+This makes it possible to render both types of objects in a calendar element.
+Or maybe a Kanban board, in which some entities implement a _status pattern_.
+Or maybe they can be transformed to similar objects in different apps.

+This is all possible provided that we can recognize which patterns each object implements, in its own way.

+That's what Cortex does, in a generic, modular and pluggable way.

 Cortex **enables**:

 - Connections from the front-end to different backends, and interoperability between them
- - Pattern recognition: fetch generic JSON objects and add specific behaviour to them!
+- Pattern recognition: fetch generic JSON objects and add specific behaviour to them
 - Interoperability of data between applications
 - Reinterpretation and transformation of applications data

 Cortex is **specially tuned** for:

 - Applications that use content-addressable objects in its data storage layer
 - Web3 and decentralized applications
 - Microservice architecture in centralized servers

 ## Vision